abcdesktopio/docs/opsdocs/docs/config/desktop.md

 [create_host_config](https://docker-py.readthedocs.io/en/stable/api.html#docker.api.container.ContainerApiMixin.create_host_config)

 Define how the oc.user container can be run, read [host_config](config/host_config) description page to get more informations

+## desktop.webhookdict

+desktop.webhookdict is a dictionary to add key/value to the command `create` and `destroy` in rules objects.

 # Experimental features